Jablunkov: Culture

 Jablunkov is home to an ethnographic group known as Silesian Gorals.
 The most popular cultural event is the annual Gorolski Święto (literally "Goral's Festival").
-It organized every year since 1947 by the Polish Cultural and Educational Union and is the second oldest folklore festival in the Czech Republic.
+It organised every year since 1947 by the Polish Cultural and Educational Union and is the second oldest folklore festival in the Czech Republic.
 It is a showcase of local Polish folklore and traditions that attracts visitors from all of Europe.